SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 The surge in food delivery services is reshaping lifestyles and urban form.
 Through an analysis of customer reviews of food delivery services extracted from nationwide Google Reviews, we examine how people's attitudes to food delivery change over time and identify the key related factors.
-By fusing with mobile phone location data, we further infer whether the growth of delivery services would decrease in-person visit to restaurants.
+By fusing with mobile phone location data, we further infer whether the growth of delivery services would decrease in-person visits to restaurants.